 If you are on the waitlist do not contact me to request an add code until June 16 as I will not be available to respond to emails until June 16.
 I typically accept about 5 students from the waitlist.
 When contacting me regarding an add code please include your name as it appears on the waitlist and the section number of the class you wish to add.
 I do honor the official waitlist, adding students in the order they appear on the waitlist.

 Required: An Invitation to Health, Brief 8th edition

 Publisher : Cengage

 Students may purchase their books online through a used book vendor or by visiting COM's online bookstore or students may buy the books at the COM campus.
 Please purchase the edition listed as quizzes and assignments are linked to this edition.
 This is not a course where you can get by without reading the assigned text.
-Be sure to purchase the Brief, 7th edition.
-I’m using it as long as I can to save you money.
-Reading assignments will begin immediately so you should purchase the text book before the start of the class.
+Be sure to purchase the Brief, 8th edition.
+Reading assignments will begin immediately so you should purchase the textbook before the start of the class.

 What To Do When You First Access The Course Online

 For technical help with Moodle, send an email to MoodleHelp@marin.edu.
 Please include your name and a contact number.
 Take some time to familiarize yourself with these helpful pages on the Distance Education page on the COM website: